sambowyer/QPO/README.md

 - **Q-learning (Offline Bootstrap):** $$Q*(a_t|s_t) = \max_a Q*(a|s(a_t, s_t))$$

 ## Non-binary rewards
-we can do some other stuff.
+We can do some other stuff later on for this case, but first we need to check that binary rewards work.